O! for a Muse of fire, that would ascend

 That did affright the air at Agincourt? -- Chorus, opening lines

 Henry V is the last in a series of four of Shakespeare's plays tracing the lives and reigns of the monarchs Henry IV (who usurped the throne of Richard II) and his son, whom we saw grow, in Henry IV parts 1 & 2, from the roistering bad boy Prince Hal to the sober young king Henry V. It's the story of a new ruler at war abroad, pressing his claim to the throne in France.
-Full of lofty speeches, it is sometimes seen as a patriotic celebration of a beloved and heroic warrior king, inspiring his men to glory against great odds:
+Full of lofty speeches, it is often seen as a patriotic celebration of a beloved and heroic warrior king, inspiring his men to glory against great odds:

 Once more unto the breach, dear friends, once more.